-Stanford Online High School is an accredited, diploma-granting online high school located at Stanford.
+Stanford Online High School is an accredited, diploma-granting online high school.
 It brings together gifted, driven high school students worldwide to an online learning environment.

-When AP Biology Instructor Kim Failor, PhD first talked with Labster in June 2012 after our visit to California, she wanted to find a way to bolster the laboratory component of her online college-level AP Biology course, which gathers around 40 students from across the globe in both synchronous class meetings and autonomous home assignments within a common online learning portal.
+When AP Biology Instructor Kim Failor, PhD., first talked with Labster in June 2012, she wanted to find a way to bolster the laboratory component of her online college-level AP Biology course, which gathers around 40 students from across the globe in both synchronous class meetings and autonomous home assignments within a common online learning portal.

 The pre-existing lab components left something to be desired

-Up to this point Failor had relied on at-home lab kits (which are a costly $300 per student per year) and online simulations.
-Students could complete dissection and yeast experiments with these kits and simulations while she was available over Skype for troubleshooting, but she found that these labs were disengaging and too “click-through.”
+Up to this point, Failor had relied on at-home lab kits (which are a costly $300 per student per year) and online simulations.
+Students could complete dissection and yeast experiments with these kits and simulations, but she found that these labs were disengaging and too “click-through.”

-She was looking for more, better quality virtual labs that fit the curriculum.
+She was looking for higher quality virtual labs that fit the curriculum.
 As the course complies with the Advanced Placement College Board standards, Failor was therefore looking to maximize the virtual lab components, especially in biotechnology, all the while making them fun.

-Labster’s virtual biotechnology cases filled a hole in her curriculum
+Labster’s virtual biotechnology cases filled the gap in her curriculum

 The cases are flexible and fun